rpominov/react-joyful-testing/README.md

 ### 1. Make it easy to decouple unrelated UI design stuff from what we want to test.

-Mark related for the test parts with special `_tId` or `_tClass` props, and the you are free to change unrelated parts of markup and tests will still pass.
+Mark parts related for the test with special `_tId` or `_tClass` props, and then you are free to change unrelated parts of markup and tests will still pass.

 For example first version of a component output could look like this: